Too Much Cycling?

 Minimising the Risk of Overtraining

 To minimise the risk of overtraining, it’s a good idea to keep track of your cycling.
-You can use a training log to make notes of your rides, performance levels and also any injuries or pain as well as your general mood.
+You can use a training log or app to make notes of your rides, performance levels and also any injuries or pain as well as your general mood.

 Be cautious of becoming obsessive about cycling – riding should be an enjoyable experience and a positive and healthy aspect of your life.
 If it ever starts to feel negative, or something that you feel you have to do every day, you may be at risk of overtraining.